ferrocene/ferrocene/src/types-and-traits.rst

      - 2\ :sup:`128` - 1

 :dp:`fls_75lntwhg20l`
-:t:`Type` :c:`usize` has the same number of bits as the platform's :t:`pointer type`, and at least 16-bits wide.
+:t:`Type` :c:`usize` has the same number of bits as the platform's :t:`pointer type`, and is at least 16-bits wide.

 :dp:`fls_p2shoji3xg5a`
 :t:`[Signed integer type]s` define the following inclusive ranges over the